awsdocs/aws-systems-manager-user-guide/doc_source/sysman-compliance-walk.md

    aws ssm list-resource-compliance-summaries --filters Key=OverallSeverity,Values=UNSPECIFIED Key=ComplianceType,Values=Association Key=InstanceId,Values=i-1234567890abcdef0
    ```

-1. Execute the following command to view a summary of compliance statuses\.
-Use filters to drill\-down into specific compliance data\.
+1. Run the following command to view a summary of compliance statuses\.
+Use filters to drill down into specific compliance data\.

    ```
    aws ssm list-resource-compliance-summaries --filters One or more filters.